 Hajime No Ippo

 Ippo Makunouchi has been bullied his entire life.
-He gets beaten up again, but someone comes to his rescue - Mamoru Takamura, a boxer at the Kamogawa gym.
+When he gets beaten up again, someone comes to his rescue - Mamoru Takamura, a boxer at the Kamogawa gym.
 There, Ippo starts to learn boxing, where he gains more confidence in himself.

-He still retains his pacifist attitude and helps his mother in their fishing business, but he continues to strive to be a boxer, meeting many different boxers with their own pasts, struggles, and dreams on the ring.
+He still retains his pacifist attitude and helps his mother in their fishing business, but he continues to strive to be a boxer, meeting many different boxers with their own pasts, struggles, and ambitions.